arranka/revshare/design.md

 ## URL Structure

-/ - Main sales page
+/ - Main page
 /register - Sign up page
 /login - Login page
 /logout - Logout post URL.
 Redirects to

 /dashboard - Logged in user's dashboard.
-Gets redirected to /dashboard/getting-started /dashboard/getting-started - Information on how to get started on the site.
+Gets redirected to /dashboard/getting-started.
+/dashboard/getting-started - Information on how to get started on the site.
 /dashboard/revenue-programs - Shows a list of all revenue programs in their specifed categories.
 /dashboard/account - Account information, update name, password, email etc.

+/a - Redirect to main page.
+/a/{username} - Stores cookie of user's id if exists and redirects to main page.

 /admin/users - Page to manage Users
 /admin/revenue-programs - Page to Manage Revenue Programs